Fall is here! While it’s still very hot in Los Angeles, we’re getting excited for soup season. Though, if you ask Jake, soup season is year-round.

 Leeks like to hide a lot of dirt.
 You'll want to be sure to clean and cut them properly.
 You won't be needing the dark green part for this recipe.
 I cleaned and cut them off, and then placed it in a large Ziploc in the freezer.
 I throw in other veggie scraps in the Ziploc bag as I cook/prepare other dishes (e.g., mushroom steps, onion peel, etc.).
 Later I'll throw it all in a pot and make a vegetable stock.

 We wanted to make this soup vegetarian so used our homemade vegetable stock.
 However, you can also use a homemade chicken broth or bone broth for extra flavor.

-Heat butter in a Dutch oven (or large soup pot) over medium heat until melted, then add leeks and stir frequently.
+Heat butter and olive oil in a Dutch oven (or large soup pot) over medium heat until melted, then add leeks and stir frequently.
 Takes 10-15 minutes to soften.

 Bring to a boil, then reduce to a low simmer.
 Cook for 20-25 minutes.

 My preference is to use an immersion blender, but you can definitely use a food processor, ricer, or a blender as well.
 If using a food processor or blender, make sure to only fill up halfway with the hot soup, then blend until smooth.

 Add Heavy Cream and Butter Milk

 Add nutmeg and salt & pepper to taste

 We served our soup with toasted sour dough bread.
 It was delicious.
 You can also add sliced scallions or chives as a garnish.